svcguy/esp-idf-template/README.rst

+ESP-IDF template app forked for including VSCode setup into project and configuring for my personal setup.
+Contains setup information to integrate in VSCode as well as OpenOCD and GDB debugging setup.

+If you found this repo and would like to use it, feel free.
+It is provided AS-IS.

+Assumes the use of the ESP-WROVER-KIT (mine is V2) and Windows.

 ESP-IDF template app
 ====================

 This is a template application to be used with `Espressif IoT Development Framework`_ (ESP-IDF).

 Please check ESP-IDF docs for getting started instructions.